PimpinPumpkin/pimpfedora/README.md

-# pimpfedora37
+# pimpfedora38
-Some scripts to automate setting up Fedora to my liking.
+Some scripts to set up Fedora to my liking.